Skip to content

 Where this started

 My wheelbuilding started on a forum.
-Years ago on foromtb, deep in a thread called «ruedas endureras a la carta» (custom enduro wheels, built to order), I read enough people lacing their own that I stopped outsourcing it and bought my first set of spokes.
-The first wheel humbled me.
-The second one less so.
-I've hand-built fourteen-plus wheelsets since: folders, hardcore enduro, gravel, fatbikes, rigid steel.
-And I still get the same quiet satisfaction every time one comes up to tension and runs dead true.
+Years ago on foromtb, deep in a thread called «ruedas endureras a la carta.
+EL POST» (custom enduro wheels, built to order), I read enough people lacing their own that I stopped outsourcing it and bought my first set of spokes and tools.
+The first wheel was hard: there were a lot of concepts I didn't know and the process was slow.
+With that first one done, and the satisfaction of having built it from scratch, the second followed.
+I've hand-built fourteen-plus wheelsets since: folders, enduro, gravel, fatbikes, rigid steel, kids' bikes.
+And I still get the same quiet satisfaction every time a wheel's tension lands within 5% across the whole set and it runs dead true.

 The tool almost everyone leaned on was Freespoke (kstoerz.com/freespoke), Karl Stoerzinger's free spoke calculator with its huge community-fed database.
-It's the one that got me into wheelbuilding in the first place, and it's still right here.
+It's still up and running, it was my reference, and it's what helped me get into lacing wheels.

 What this is

-I built Spoke Calculator because I wanted to calculate and build a wheel without hopping between half a dozen tools: exact spoke length, multi-tensiometer tension, a truing simulator, and an open hub and rim database I validate by hand.
-Same free spirit as Freespoke, plus the things I always wished it had: asymmetric rims, straight-pull support, and live visualisers that show what the math is doing.
-No account, nothing stored on a server.
+I built Spoke Calculator because I wanted to bring together what you need to calculate and build a wheel without hopping from page to page: exact spoke length, multi-tensiometer tension, a truing simulator, and an open hub and rim database I validate by hand.
+The same free spirit as Freespoke, plus the things I always wished it had: asymmetric rims, straight-pull support, and live visualisers that help you see the wheel's current state.

 How the numbers are made

-Spoke length is pure 3D trigonometry, no approximations, and the formula and the intermediate values are shown so you can check the math yourself.
+Spoke length is pure 3D trigonometry, no approximations, and the formula and the intermediate values are shown so you can check the numbers yourself.
 Tension conversions come from each tensiometer's own published table, verified against the manufacturer source where one exists.
 Those figures are estimates (devices drift, rims differ), so always re-measure as you build.
-The truing simulator is a qualitative teaching model, not build advice.

 Get involved